-Medical condition Criteria Cataracts At the date you buy your policy, you have no ongoing complications, haven't had surgery for Cataracts in the last three months, and have no surgery planned.
-Coeliac Disease At the date you buy your policy, you haven't required hospitalisation for Coeliac Disease in the last two years, including as an outpatient.
-Congenital Blindness No criteria apply Congenital Deafness No criteria apply Diabetes Mellitus (Types I and II) At the date you buy your policy, you: were diagnosed over six months earlier; haven't had any complications in the last six months; have no eye, kidney, nerve or vascular complications; and have no known cardiovascular/ coronary heart disease.
-Dry Eye Syn- drome No criteria apply Ear Grommets At the date you buy your policy, you have no current ear infection.
-Epilepsy At the date you buy your policy, you have: no underlying medical conditions (for example, previous head trauma, stroke); not changed your medication regime for Epilepsy in the last 12 months; and not required hospitalisation for Epilepsy in the last two years, including as an outpatient.
-Folate Deficiency No criteria apply Gastric Reflux Your Gastric Reflux doesn't relate to another underlying diagnosis (examples: hernia or gastric ulcer).
-Glaucoma At the date you buy your policy, you have no ongoing complications, haven't had surgery for Glaucoma in the last three months, and have no surgery planned.
-Goitre The underlying medical cause excludes tumour.
+Medical condition Criteria Medical condition Criteria Cataracts At the date you buy your policy, you have no ongoing complications, Goitre The undex haven't had surgery for Cataracts in the last three months, and have no surgery planned.
+Grave's Dis ease At the da haven't a medica Coeliac Disease At the date you buy your policy, you haven't required hospitalisation for Coeliac Disease in the last two years, Hashimoto Disease 's The undexcludes Congenital Blindness including as an outpatient.
+No criteria apply.
+Hiatus Heri At the da haven't lin the las Congenital Deafness No criteria apply.
+I la un a u ala a la surgery Diabetes Mellitus (Types I and II) At the date you buy your policy, you: were diagnosed more than six months ago; haven't had any complications in Hyperchole olemia/ Hy lipidaemia (High Chole / High Lipid rper- coronary the last six months; have no eye, kidney, nerve or vascular complications; have a blood sugar level reading between 4 and 12 or a HbA1C score of 9% or less; and have no known cardiovascular/ Hypertensi (High Blood Pressure) Dry Eye coronary heart disease.
+No criteria apply.
+Hypothyroi (underactiv thyroid) Syndrome Ear Grommets At the date you buy your policy, you have no current ear infection.
+Hyperthyro (overactive thyroid) Epilepsy At the date you buy your policy, you've: ▶ no underlying medical conditions (for example, previous head trauma, stroke); ▶ not changed your medication regime for Epilepsy in the last 12 months; and ▶ not required hospitalisation for Epilepsy in the last two years, including as an outpatient.
+Impaired Glucose Tolerance At the di were mont have the li have vasct have betw Folate Deficiency No criteria apply. ► have Gastric Reflux Your Gastric Reflux doesn't relate to another underlying diagnosis (examples: hernia or gastric ulcer).
+Incontinen ce You have gastroint Glaucoma At the date you buy your policy, you have no ongoing complications, haven't had surgery for Glaucoma in the last three months, and have no surgery planned.
+Insulin Resistance At the da no kr heart not r Insul

-Medical condition Criteria Grave's Disease At the date you buy your policy, you haven't received treatment from a medical practitioner for Grave's Disease in the last six months.
+Medical condition Criteria Goitre The underlying medical cause excludes tumour.
+Grave's Disease At the date you buy your policy, you haven't received treatment from a medical practitioner for Grave's Disease in the last six months.
 Hashimoto's Disease The underlying medical cause excludes tumour.
 Hiatus Hernia At the date you buy your policy, you haven't had surgery for Hiatus Hernia in the last six months and have no surgery planned.
-Hypercholester- olemia/ Hyper- lipidaemia (High Cholesterol / High Lipids) You have no cardiovascular/coronary heart disease, hypertension and/or diabetes.
-Hypertension (High Blood Pressure) You have no cardiovascular/coronary heart disease (including, but not limited to, hypercholesterolemia and lipidaemia) and/or diabetes.
+Hypercholester- olemia/ Hyper- lipidaemia (High Cholesterol / High Lipids) Provided you have no cardiovascular/coronary heart disease.
+Hypertension (High Blood Pressure) Provided at the date you buy your policy: you have no known cardiovascular/coronary heart disease; and your current blood pressure reading is lower than 165/95.
 Hypothyroidism (underactive thyroid) The underlying medical cause excludes tumour.
 Hyperthyroidism (overactive thyroid) The underlying medical cause excludes tumour.
-Impaired Glucose Tolerance At the date you buy your policy, you: were diagnosed over six months earlier; haven't had any complications in the last six months; have no eye, kidney, nerve or vascular complications; and have no known cardiovascular/ coronary heart disease.
+Impaired Glucose Tolerance At the date you buy your policy, you: were diagnosed more than six months ago; haven't had any complications in the last six months; have no eye, kidney, nerve or vascular complications; have a blood sugar level reading between 4 and 12 or a HbA1C score of 9% or less; and have no known cardiovascular/ coronary heart disease.
 Incontinence You have no underlying gastrointestinal or urinary condition.
-Insulin Resistance At the date you buy your policy, you have: no cardiovascular/coronary heart disease (including, but not limited to, hypercholesterolemia and lipidaemia), hypertension and/or diabetes; and not required hospitalisation for Insulin Resistance in the last two years, including as an outpatient.
+Insulin Resistance At the date you buy your policy, you've: no known cardiovascular/coronary heart disease; and not required hospitalisation for Insulin Resistance in the last two years, including as an outpatient.